Niangmohamed/The-Fundamentals-of-Python/README.md

-# The-fundamentals-of-Python
+# The fundamentals of Python

-The fundamentals of Python
+The fundamentals of Python!